DAS Students Win First Place in Canadian Centre for Architecture (CCA) Design Competition

 Why Architectural Science at Ryerson?

-When asked why she chose architectural science at Ryerson, third-year student Elizabeth Young remarked, "I've lived in a small town my whole life, so I wanted to experience living in the chaos of a big city.
+We asked our team members to talk about their experiences at Ryerson and their approach to architecture: Third-year student Elizabeth Young remarked, "I've lived in a small town my whole life, so I wanted to experience living in the chaos of a big city.
 I am particularity interested in the environmentally sustainable side of architecture.
 I believe it is one of the most important aspects of architecture today and for the future.
 The spaces we create in buildings today affect the way in which we perceive the world tomorrow."